taylorhakes/painless/README.md

 - Doesn't need a separate executable to run (just run `node test.js`)
 - Is easier to debug (single process, better error messages, easy to read diffs)
 - Has no globals
-- Much faster to run tests
+- Run tests at the same time (speed improvements)

 Mocha Advantages
 - Supports browser and node (Painless is only node.
 It will support browsers soon.)